TenAcademy/backtesting/README.md

 ## Frontend

-> The front end application can be found here in the frontend folder
+> The front end application can be found here in the presentation folder

 ## Backend

-> The back end application can be found here in the backend folder
+> The back end application can be found here in the api folder

 ## Screenshots